 It needs to be effective.

 The best example of this is the logo of McDonald’s which is a simple ‘M’ or that of Facebook.

 15 – Making logos is an expensive affair.

-Logo designs are something which needs to be constructed from scratch.
+Logo designs are something that needs to be constructed from scratch.